 Consider this citation and determine what kind of source it is.
 This citation represents a book You can tell this because there is no volume or issue number included and the publisher "Allyn" and the place of publication, "Boston" is included.

-See below for tutorials for finding the full text of an article from a citation, or finding a book from a citation
+See below for tutorials for finding the full text of a journal article from a citation.

 Additional Questions and Help